SumianVoice/TransVoice-Wiki/README.md

 Additions or changes should take these principles into account.
 Changes should do at least one of the following things:
 - make voice resources more complete and accessible to the average viewer
 - improve readability of pages for the public
-- fix errors or outdated information
+- fix errors or outdated information<br>
     _**OR**_
 - make wiki pages more stylistically consistent